ShreyaKumari-data/chinook-powerbi-dashboard/README.md

 ### Business Objective
 - Which genre generates the most sales revenue and what is the revenue trend over time?
-- How are cutomers distributed over the countries and who are the top customers?
+- How are customers distributed over the countries and who are the top customers?
 - Which sales agent has handled the most transactions?

 ### Data Source